babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 We should continue to publish ES5/CJS under `main` for backwards compatibility with current tooling but also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on like `main-es`.
 (I don't believe `module` should be that key since it was intended only for JS Modules).

 > Maybe we should decide on another key in `package.json`, maybe `"es"`?
-Reminds me of a poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).
+Reminds me of the poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).

 Compiling dependencies isn't just something for one project/company to take advantage of: it requires a push by the whole community to move forward.
 Even though this effort will be natural, it might require some sort of standardization: we can implement a set of criteria for how libraries can opt-in to publishing ES2015+ and verify this via CI/tooling/npm itself.